 The Women’s is Australia’s largest specialist obstetric, gynaecological and neonatal paediatric hospital.
-Based in Parkville, we also provide maternity and general gynaecology services at Sandringham.

 The Women's provides clinical expertise and leadership in obstetrics, neonatal paediatrics, gynaecology, oncology and mental health.
 We have an outstanding international reputation for research advances and clinical developments.